KErez/yassi/README.md

 Any change to one of the properties in the store `firstName`, `lastName` or `birthDate` will trigger a print of the new version of `userInfo`

-The return value from a faced will continue in the facade chain to any listener declared using `select` or `observe`.
+The return value from a facade will continue in the facade chain to any listener declared using `select` or `observe`.
-A user can control whether the facade will continue the chain or not by returning an object contains the `breakFacadeChain` operator and the `payload` operator as follow:
+To prevent facades of firing undesired results, a user may prevent the facade from sending its values to the next handler in the chain by returning an object contains the `breakFacadeChain` operator and the `payload` operator as follow:

 ```typescript
 {